voostindie/vincents-productivity-suite-for-alfred/README.md

 In case you were wondering: yes, this is [YAML](http://yaml.org).

-This sets up a single *area of responsibility* with the Bear, OmniFocus, Contacts, Mail, Alfred plugins enabled.
+This sets up a single *area of responsibility* with the iA Writer, OmniFocus, Contacts, Mail, Alfred plugins enabled.
 These plugins all have default configurations, which is why you don't see anything here.

 Once the configuration file exists, use `vps area focus` command in the Terminal, or the `focus` keyword (or ⌃⌥⌘-A) in Alfred to focus on a specific area.